-Initial grievances regarding disability accommodations, accessibility, and inclusion should be first addressed to Mr. Mark Gross, assistant director of the academic success center, at (404) 364-8869.
+Initial grievances regarding disability accommodations, accessibility, and inclusion should be first addressed to Ms. Becky Foster, director of accessibility services, at (404) 364-8869.

 - The grievance must be submitted in writing, contain the name and address of the complainant, and describe the allegations. - The description must include specific facts to support the allegation(s). - The grievance must be filed within thirty (30) days of the alleged incident.